Evolution and explosions of metal enriched supermassive stars: proton rich general relativistic instability supernovae: Introduction

-In Sec. \ref{methods} we outline our numerical procedures for stellar evolution, hydrodynamics, post processing, and lightcurves.
+In Sec. \ref{methods} we outline our numerical procedures for stellar evolution, hydrodynamics, and post processing.
 In Sec. \ref{results_HOSHI}, we present the results of the stellar evolution simulations.
-In Sec. \ref{results_HYDnuc}, we present the results of our hydrodynamical simulations and post processing, for a fiducial model, as well as for varying mass and metallicity.
-In Sec. \ref{results_SNEC} we present the results of our lightcurve calculations and an estimate of pr-GRSN density.
-In Sec. \ref{results_feedback}, we discuss various feedback induced by a pr-GRSN.
-Finally, we conclude with a discussion in Sec. \ref{discussion}.
+In Sec. \ref{results_HYDnuc}, we present the results of our hydrodynamical simulations, while Sec. \ref{results_post} reports the results of the nucleosynthetic post processing.
+Sec. \ref{results_obs} details comparisons to current observations and prospects for future observations.
+Finally, we conclude in Sec. \ref{discussion}.